Manage My Booking

 Bosphorus CruiseThe views of Istanbul from the outside can be just as impressive as those from within.
 A Bosphorus Cruise will take you down the Bosphorus Strait, right by Istanbul, where you’ll be able to see all the palaces, mansions and mosques the city has to offer.
 The cruises operate at various lengths, so you can choose the one suitable for you.

 Galata TowerIf it’s spectacular views you’re interested in, then the Galata Tower cannot be missed.
 It offers a full 360 panoramic view of this glorious city from 60 meters high.
 There is a restaurant/café inside, or you could wander around the nearby streets for some fresh, local cuisine – if you’re feeling adventurous.

 Eating Out in Istanbul

 Istanbul is home to some of the best food in the world.
-It isn’t particularly varied, as most eateries only serve Turkish dishes – but since you’re in Turkey, what else would you expect?
+It isn’t particularly varied, as most eateries only serve Turkish dishes, yet several international options also exist and are on the rise.

 Here are a few of our favourites: